iluwatar/java-design-patterns/eip-splitter/README.md

 ---

 ## Intent
-It is very common in integration systems that incoming messages consists of many items bundled together.
-For example an invoice document contains multiple invoice lines describing transaction (quantity, name of provided service/sold goods, price etc.).
+It is very common in integration systems that incoming messages consist of many items bundled together.
+For example, an invoice document contains multiple invoice lines describing transaction (quantity, name of provided service/sold goods, price, etc.).
 Such bundled messages may not be accepted by other systems.
-This is where splitter pattern comes in handy.
-It will take the whole document, split it based on given criteria and send individual items to the endpoint.
+This is where the splitter pattern comes in handy.
+It will take the whole document, split it based on given criteria, and send individual items to the endpoint.

 ## Diagram